apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 }
 ```

-The protocol does not have any protocol requirements that are required to be implemented explicitly, however they allow the runtime to inform the singleton instance about important events regarding its lifecycle.
+The protocol does not have any protocol requirements that are required to be implemented explicitly, however it allows the runtime to inform the singleton instance about important events regarding its lifecycle.

 ### Obtaining Cluster Singleton references